 Also if you want to go out for a quick trip to eat or to the supermarket you can use the carrier.
 Just makes life easier when in Makkah.

 #7 Rent a Scooter in Haram

 In Haram, you can also rent a scooter to perform tawaf.
 If you are doing an Umrah with a baby I would highly recommend renting one.

 Obviously, it is not the same feeling as walking it, but we did it once, and it was a fun experience.
 I had the baby in the carrier, and we drove slowly around.

 The entrance for renting the shooters is on the middle floor near Safa / Marwa it costs 100SAR for an unlimited time.

 We performed our tawaf in the afternoon after Dhuhr while it was less crowded and after Isha around 9 pm, as it was quieter, we would go for tawaf in the Kabah area.
 We usually turn on the TV and the Kabah channel to see if it is busy before we venture out.

-- Go for Umrah when the baby is asleep, this should give you an hour or two to perform Umrah and have some peaceful time for reflection.
+Go to perform Umrah when the baby is asleep, this should give you an hour or two to perform Umrah and have some peaceful time for reflection.

-- If you have a hotel close to the Haram, it is much easier to come back after every prayer with the baby to relax and just settle her in.
+If you have a hotel close to Haram, it is much easier to come back after every prayer with the baby to relax and just settle her in.

 - antibacterial wipes,